 Looking for a fun breakfast ideas for kids?
-Make rainbow pancakes!
+Make rainbow pancakes for kids!
 Your favorite pancake batter is died a rainbow of colors for a fun and colorful meal.

-Each bowl will make one pancake and you’ll end up with one rainbow stack.
+Each bowl will most likely make one pancake depending on your recipe.
+You’ll end up with one rainbow stack.
 If you need more, just repeat the process or make a double batch of batter and make 2 pancakes of each color.

 Serve with your favorite pancake topping!
 We like maple syrup, but buttermilk syrup is ah-mazing!
 These would make a super fun first day of school or a birthday breakfast.